Ultimate Provo Real Estate Investing Guide for 2026

 Economy

 The median household income in Provo is .
-The median income for all households in the entire state is , compared to the country’s median which is .
+The median income for all households in the entire state is , in contrast to the US median which is .

-The community of Provo has a per person income of , while the per person income for the state is .
-Per capita income in the US is recorded at .
+The average income per person in Provo is , as opposed to the state average of .
+Per capita income in the US is at .

 Economy Quick Stats